How Often Should Cast Iron Be Seasoned?

 Though seasoning in your oven is needed when there is more damage to repair, you do not need to wait till there is damage.
 Seasoning your cast-iron skillet is so easy; you can do so as regularly as you want to.

-Use a paper towel to spread vegetable oil with a high smoke point or melted shortening evenly over your whole pot, inside and out.
+Use a paper towel to spread vegetable oil with a high smoke point or melt shortening evenly over your whole pot, inside and out.
 Remove as much residue as possible, leaving only a very thin layer of oil.

 Heat the oven to 400 degrees and place your skillet face down on a wire rack.
 Bake for a minimum of 1 hour.
-Turn off the heat, but leave your skillet in the oven, and allow it to cool completely.
+Turn off the heat, but leave your skillet in the oven and allow it to cool completely.

 If you have stripped all previous seasoning off to do a major restoration, repeat this process of oiling and baking in the oven 3 -4 times before using your cast-iron skillet.